Cosmological constraints from a joint analysis of cosmic microwave background and spectroscopic tracers of the large-scale structure: Analyses and results

 \subsection{Statistical analysis}

-In this section, we describe our Bayesian statistical analysis and present constraints on cosmological parameters of the $\Lambda$CDM model and the galaxy/quasar biases.
+In this section, we describe our Bayesian statistical analysis and present constraints on cosmological parameters and BOSS spectroscopic tracers' biases.

-We first apply the Markov Chain Monte Carlo (MCMC) approach using only CMB lensing-LSS correlations data -- the set of the six auto and cross spectra of CMB lensing and BOSS galaxy and quasar overdensities, as shown in Figure~\ref{fig:clobs} -- and varying only a subset of cosmological parameters in order to assess the constraining power of these.
+We first apply the Markov Chain Monte Carlo (MCMC) approach using only CMB lensing-LSS correlations data -- the set of the six auto and cross spectra of CMB lensing and BOSS galaxy and quasar overdensities, as shown in \cref{fig:clobs} -- and varying only a subset of cosmological parameters in order to assess the constraining power of these.
 In particular, we also consider different combinations of the auto and cross spectra to measure the effects on the parameter constraints provided by these probes.
-Then, we add CMB temperature information and obtain constraints on the $\Lambda$CDM model and extensions including the mass of neutrinos -- that impacts small-scale structure formation -- and the DE equation of state $w$ -- that impacts the expansion in the low redshift Universe.
+Then, we add CMB temperature information and obtain constraints on the \LCDM model and extensions including the {total} mass of neutrinos $\Smnu$ -- that impacts small-scale structure formation -- and the DE equation of state $w$ -- that impacts the expansion in the low redshift Universe.

-We run the MCMC algorithm using an \emph{ensemble sampler}\footnote{Some authors refers to ensemble samplers as \emph{population Monte Carlo}.} with many walkers (100 to 1000), moving their positions in the parameter space as an ensemble \emph{via} a \emph{stretch move} scheme \citep{Goodman:2010et} implemented in \texttt{NumCosmo}.
-We monitored the convergence of the chains using three numerical tools, namely the Multivariate Potential Scale Reduction Factor~\citep[MPSRF,][]{Gelman1992, Brooks1998}, the Heidelberger-Welch test \citep{Heidelberger1981, Heidelberger1983} and the Effective Sample Size (ESS); see Appendix~\ref{sec:mcmc_convergence_tests} for more details.
+We perform MCMC analyses using an \emph{ensemble sampler}\footnote{Some authors refers to ensemble samplers as \emph{population Monte Carlo}.} with many walkers {(32 to 1000)}, moving their positions in the parameter space as an ensemble \emph{via} a \emph{stretch move} scheme \citep{Goodman:2010et} implemented in \texttt{NumCosmo}.
+We monitored the convergence of the chains using three numerical tools, namely the Multivariate Potential Scale Reduction Factor~\citep[MPSRF,][]{1992StaSc...7..457G, Brooks:2012ju}, the Heidelberger-Welch test \citep{Heidelberger:1981ih, Heidelberger:1983ia} and the Effective Sample Size (ESS); see \cref{sec:mcmc_convergence_tests} for more details.

 These diagnostics can fail in different situations.
 For this reason, we also performed three different visual inspections for each parameter: \begin{enumerate} \item the parameter trace plot, \emph{i.e.} the value of the parameter for a given walker \emph{vs} iteration time. \item the ensemble distribution trace plot, that is, the empirical ensemble distribution given by the walkers' positions \emph{vs} iteration time.
 This allows us to monitor the evolution of the ensemble mean and variance. \item the total mean \emph{vs} the cumulative sum of the ensemble means: if the chain has reached convergence, the difference (scaled by the spectral density at null frequency) is distributed as a brownian bridge, the $L_2$ norm of which is used in the Schruben test. \end{enumerate}